Coach: Mr. Bowler and Mr. Martindale

 Major Tournament: Junior Varsity Kanto Plains Tournament

 The soccer season begins in mid-February and continues through early May.
 The soccer team train in the gym and on the playground.
 Some practices take place on full-size astroturf fields in Tokyo.
 The team plays on a number of grounds throughout the Kanto area.
 The team competes in the Kanto League against other international schools.

 Track and Field is a great opportunity to improve overall athleticism in our girls.
 Students participate in a wide variety of events both on the track and in the field.
-Track events such as the sprints, hurdles, long distance and relay are all about running whilst field events are broken into jumping events (long jump and high jump) and throwing events (shot put and discus).
+Track events such as the sprints, hurdles, long distance and relay are all about running while field events are broken into jumping events such as high jump, as well as throwing events such as shot put.
 It is one of few sports that really incorporates individual skills and success alongside the team success and camaraderie.
 Meets take place on Saturdays and are a great atmosphere of competition and fun.